Are you comfortable spending time on your own? When was the last time you intentionally took time out to be by yourself?

-Throughout history, all the great leaders and all the great teachers have disagreed on many things but one thing that they’ve all agreed upon is that our thoughts can be harnessed to bring about big changes in our lives and in the world.
+Throughout history, all the great leaders and all the great teachers have disagreed on many things, but one thing they’ve all agreed upon is that our thoughts can be harnessed to bring about big changes in our lives and in the world.

-Learning to be comfortable being on our own does have some benefits.
-Here are five reasons why being alone with your thoughts can actually be good for you.
+Learning to be comfortable being on our own has benefits.
+Here are five reasons why being alone with your thoughts can be good for you.

-Through our imagination, we can create mental movies of the things we’d like to do or have, or we can start fantasising about the person we’d like to become.
-Giving ourselves some quiet time consistently can be instrumental in activating our imagination.
+Through our imagination, we can create mental movies of the things we’d like to do or have, or we can fantasise about the person we’d like to become.
+Giving ourselves some quiet time consistently can help activate our imagination.

 - It allows you to reflect and recharge.
-So often in our busy lives, we get into the habit of being on the go all the time, without allowing ourselves to take some time out.
-By being alone, we give ourselves permission to slow down and reflect on what is going on in our lives.
-Just the act of reflecting or comtemplating on where we are in life and where we would like to be can give us the boost we need to keep going towards what’s important to us.
+So often in our busy lives, we get into the habit of being on the go all the time, without allowing ourselves to take time out.
+By being alone, we give ourselves permission to slow down and reflect on what’s going on in our lives.
+Just the act of reflecting or contemplating on where we are in life and where we would like to be can give us the boost we need to keep going towards what’s important to us.

 - It improves your ability to concentrate and focus.
-Oftentimes we confuse mental activity for thinking.
-Just because we have a lot of things going through our mind, it does not mean we are consciously thinking about what we’d like to accomplish in that moment.
+Often, we confuse mental activity for thinking.
+Just because we have a lot of things going through our mind, it doesn’t mean we’re consciously thinking about what we’d like to accomplish in that moment.

 - It is a chance to change your self-talk.
-If a poll was taken and people were asked whether their self-talk is predominantly positive or negative, I would imagine that if people are honest with themselves, they would admit that their self-talk is mostly negative.
+If a poll was taken and people were asked whether their self-talk is predominantly positive or negative, I would imagine if people are honest with themselves, they’d admit that their self-talk is mostly negative.

-We are our own biggest critic.
-It’s not our fault because that is how we have been programmed from an early age.
-By taking time out and being intentional about changing our self-talk through positive affirmations or declarations, we will improve our self-confidence and also increase our self-esteem.
+We’re our own biggest critic.
+It’s not our fault because that’s how we’ve been programmed from an early age.
+By taking time out and being intentional about changing our self-talk through positive affirmations or declarations, we’ll improve our self-confidence and also increase our self-esteem.

 - You can attain more clarity.
-All too often, we get into a state of confusion or overwhelm because we lack clarity on what’s our next step, whether it be for our work, our finances, our relationships or life in general.
+We often get into a state of confusion or overwhelm because we lack clarity on what’s our next step, whether it be for our work, our finances, our relationships or life in general.
 We cannot reach a state of clarity if there is a lot of noise or activity around us and in our mind.

-This is one of the reasons why meditation is a highly recommended daily practice because it allows us to reach a state of mental calmness and clarity.
+This is one reason why meditation is a highly recommended daily practice because it allows us to reach a state of mental calmness and clarity.
 One of the most powerful ways to reach that state of clarity is by giving yourself permission to be alone with your thoughts.
 The greater clarity we have, the easier we’ll be able to solve problems or issues.

 - Get up earlier every day, even if it is 15 or 20 minutes.